ZupIT/beagle-docs/content/en/home/FAQ.md

 Instrumented tests are done in applications using Beagle  in the same way as in applications that don't use our tool.

 However, it's important to reinforce that, usually, a server-driven component may not contain an ID that mostly identifies an instrumented test.
-Thinking of it, we add a `WIDGET` element \(that refers a component\) and a `ID attribute` so it can be possible to programatically identify it.
+Thinking of it, we add a `WIDGET` element \(that refers a component\) and an `ID attribute` so it can be possible to programatically identify it.